-The Corporation is aware of the proposal in the Skills for Jobs Act for an Independent External Board Review, at least every three years, and following the publication of the relevant guidance, will seek to comply with this requirement.
+The Corporation is aware of the requirement in the Skills for Jobs Act for an Independent External Board Review, at least every three years.
+Arrangements are in hand for an independent review to take place in the early part of 2024.